takeshi-aihana/LinuxKernelLabs.github.io.in_JP/interrupts.rst.md

       * run in process context

-Deferrable actions have APIs to: **initialize** an instance, **activate** or **schedule** the action and **mask/disable** and **unmask/enable** the execution of the callback function.
+Deferrable actions have APIs to:
+**initialize** an instance, **activate** or **schedule** the action and **mask/disable** and **unmask/enable** the execution of the callback function.
 The later is used for synchronization purposes between the callback function and other contexts.

 Soft IRQs
 ---------

 Soft IRQs is the term used for the low level mechanism that implements deferring work from interrupt handlers but that still runs in interrupt context.

-.. slide:: Soft IRQs
-   :inline-contents: True
-   :level: 2

     Soft IRQ APIs: